 Douglas has been CEO since 2006, when he joined following a career in the commercial sector overseas and in the UK, latterly with Thames Water.
 As well as undertaking the role of CEO and Board member, he represents the Scottish Land & Estates on a number of external governmental and industry groups and Boards.
 These include

-Scotland’s Moorland Forum National Species Reintroduction Forum Board Member Scottish Country Sports Tourism Group Board Member Executive Board of Partnership for Action Against Wildlife Crime Chair of Police Poaching & Coursing Crime Priority Group Police Raptor Crime Priority Group Deer Management Round Table Executive Committee of the Association of Deer Management Groups SAC Council Member Upland Coordination Group Member Board Member Wildlife Estates Scotland
+Scotland’s Moorland Forum, National Species Reintroduction Forum, Board Member Scottish Country Sports Tourism Group, Board Member Executive Board of Partnership for Action Against Wildlife Crime, Board Member Association of Deer Management Groups, Police Raptor Crime Priority Group, Deer Management Round Table, SAC Council Member, Scottish Government Biodiversity Committee, Upland Coordination Group Member, Board Member Wildlife Estates Scotland

 He spent over a decade in the Far East in various appointments with the Swire Group, mostly in Cathay Pacific Airways, Douglas returned to Scotland in the late 1990s.
 He then played a major role in building Thames Water’s business in Scotland, working both with Scottish Water and the Ministry of Defence.
 Douglas lives with his family in Highland Perthshire, near Tullimet.

 Andrew Malcolm, Company Secretary and Accountant

 Andrew has responsibility for the finances, company administration and IT.
 He joined in 2000 and became Company Secretary in 2003 on incorporation of the organisation as a limited company, and as such has been closely involved in its evolution in recent years.
 Andrew read Geography at St. Andrews University and trained as a chartered accountant with Peat Marwick (now KPMG) in London.
 He lives in East Lothian.